How Can We Help

 Key benefits of draft

-- they are a cost effective way of paying for goods, overseas bills, or to send money overseas when there's no hurry
+- send money overseas when there's no hurry

-- all major currencies are available – transfer money anywhere in the world
+- most major currencies are available –send money anywhere in the world by post or courier

 - they can be stopped if lost or stolen